Max Scherzer is his dominant self and the Nationals roll the Red Sox, 10-2

 Soto had once dreamed of playing here, of testing the Green Monster in left, of hitting homers in Boston like Manny Ramirez, one of his childhood idols.
 Growing up in the Dominican Republic, Soto watched YouTube videos of Ramirez slugging for the Red Sox.
 He clumsily mimicked Ramirez’s swing at the park, not quite able to hit from the right side.

 So when they arrived in the afternoon, he and Kenny Diaz, a team video coordinator, went to the top of the Monster and looked down.
 Soto measured the distance in his head.
-He asked followers on Instagram if it were 390 or 500 feet.
-But his third-inning homer flew the other way, once he rocked a 3-0 change-up out to right.
+But his third-inning homer flew the other way, once he rocked a 3-0 changeup out to right.

+“It was cool for him, and it was cool for all the young guys,” Martinez said of Soto playing at Fenway.
+“I told them during batting practice today and told them they’re playing in one of the most historic fields in the game.”

-Soto and Turner scored to make it 4-0.
-Kendrick, the next batter, lined a solo shot over the Monster to stretch the lead.
-Two batters later, Kurt Suzuki came within feet of doing the same, hitting a double off the very top of the 37-foot wall.
+Kendrick, the next batter after Soto, lined a solo shot over the Monster to make the lead 5-0.
+Kurt Suzuki, two batters after Kendrick, came within feet of doing the same, hitting a double high off the 37-foot wall.
 Suzuki was left on second as the burst subsided.
-Scherzer would never need the run.
+But Scherzer didn’t need more runs.

 The Nationals tacked on another on an odd play in the fifth.
 With two outs and Robles on third and Turner on first, Turner broke for second, stopped short of a tag and reversed toward first.
 The throw allowed Robles to skip home before Turner was tagged out.
 And from there, for the rest of his night, Scherzer handcuffed the Red Sox with a heavy diet of heat.

-He got 10 swings and misses with his four-seam fastball.
+Scherzer got 10 swings and misses with his four-seam fastball.
 He got 21 overall.
 Four of his strikeouts came on cutters, and he used that pitch to both right- and left-handed hitters.
+Scherzer explained that, between starts, he noticed on video that his left shoulder was dropping during his delivery.
+That was because his hands were too low.
+Then he raised them Friday, giving him better command of his high fastballs and, in turn, a sharper cutter.

 Everything clicked in all sorts of counts.
-Just take his final strikeout, which doubled as the second-to-last out of his sixth and final inning.
+Just take his final strikeout of the game, which doubled as the second-to-last out of his sixth and final inning.
 Xander Bogaerts was behind 1-2 in the count.
-He was, in other words, already halfway to the bench.
 Scherzer came inside with a change-up that floated, then dipped, then caught the edge of the corner.
 Bogaerts leaned back before leaving the box.
 Scherzer circled the mound, stalking, saying something to himself through clenched teeth.

 The whole sequence looked familiar.
 It looked like a sure way to win.

-Tom Keegan contributed reporting from Boston
+Tom Keegan in Boston contributed to this report.